Skip to content

 Fields names

 PathParams<T> is a generic wrapper around a struct1 that models the path parameters for a given path.
+All struct fields must be named after the path parameters declared in the path pattern2.

-In our example, the path pattern is /users/:id.
+In our example, the path pattern is /users/{id}.
 Our extraction type, GetUserParams, must have a matching field named id.

 src/route_params/routes.rs